melanieps1/js-ice-cream-menu/README.md

 ## Navigating this repo

-There are two different approaches to the site in this repo.
+There are two different approaches to the project in this repo.
 Let me explain how to navigate the code:

 ### Approach One (Static Data)